 Artichokes and cardoons in the culinary world

-Since artichokes and cardoon originated in the Mediterranean, there is no shortage of recipes.
-Between Southern Europe and North Africa, you can imagine the diverse dishes.
-But there is one way that all the countries in that region share, and that is artichoke salad.
+Since artichokes and cardoons originated in the Mediterranean, there is no shortage of recipes.
+Between Southern Europe and North Africa, you can imagine the diversity.
+However, artichoke salad seems to be the typical recipe among all of them.

-The artichokes buds are boiled until soft until the petals are easy to pull apart from the heart.
-Dip the base of the petal in olive oil and lemon vinegarette.
-Then you suck on the dipped part scraping the soft flesh with your teeth.
-Once you reach the heart, you will have to remove the choke (the hairy part) before eating it.
+Boil the artichoke buds until soft, and the petals are easy to pull apart from the heart.
+First, the base of the petals is dipped in a simple vinaigrette and then scaped with the teeth.
+Once you reach the heart, remove the choke (the hairy part) before dipping it in the vinaigrette.

 Here is a short list of recipes ideas: